 - cutting doors to size

-- how to plane the side of a door
+- best way to plain a door

-- how to plane a door to fit
+- plane a door

 - hand plainer for cutting down doors